 This aligns with CDC guidance to preferably place residents in locations designed to care for COVID-19 residents, to prevent the transmission of COVID-19 to other residents.
 CMS and CDC did give permission to cohort residents with COVID-19.
 However, this did not change the RAI guidelines for coding isolation.

 Providers that code and receive reimbursement for isolation should ensure the resident does indeed met all the criteria.
 Be sure that the medical record and care plan reflects strict isolation.
-One of the most critical factors is to document exactly why the resident must be in a room alone and is not able to cohort with other COVID positive residents.

 Other factors to include in the documentation are physician diagnosis of the active infection, symptoms of the virus, any lab results, droplet precautions/isolation, and document all services that were provided in the room.